JunaidSalim/GPA_Calculator/README.md

 # GPA-Calculator
-Respository for GPA-Calculator program in C++
+Repository for GPA-Calculator program in C++
 **This is a GPA calculator developed by Junaid Saleem in C++

 This is based on following Instructions: